How to improve your vision when driving in the dark

 Indeed, UK Government data showed that around 300 collisions every year are caused by glare from headlights.

-As the days get shorter, we look at how you can drive more safely in the dark.
+As the days get shorter and driving conditions become more difficult, we explain how to drive more safely in the dark.

 Get your vision checked